 Feature Description Objective To provide a performance based pay increase that moves Employees through the pay range.
 Definition Performance based pay adjustment.
 Considerations Merit pay is based on Employee job performance and contributions in the most recent year, compared to the job expectations, goals and objectives established at the beginning of the review period.
 Eligible Employees may be reviewed annually by their Supervisor and awarded merit pay accordingly, effective July 1.
 Merit pay may be available to all eligible employees, and subject to available funding.
-New hire and transfer Employees will be included in the review period.
+New hire and transfer Employees will be included in the review process, however, merit pay is pro-rated based on the number of months in the job during the review period.
 Performance reviews will, at a minimum, indicate how the Employee performed compared to job expectations, goals and objectives during the review period and establish expectations, goals and objectives for the next period.
-Regular full and part-time Employees are eligible for annual performance reviews and merit pay after one year of service, and every year thereafter.
+Regular full and part-time Employees are eligible for annual performance review and merit pay.
+Intermittent, Seasonal and Schedule R Employees receive performance reviews and merit pay after one year of service, and every year thereafter.
 Emergency, Temporary, Schedule A and B Employees receive performance reviews annually, but no pay change unless Town Meeting approves a changes to the applicable pay schedule.
 Guidance A performance review must be completed for an Employee to be eligible for merit pay.
 The effective date for merit pay is July 1 of the new fiscal year, and will be processed and provided to Employees via payroll at the earliest opportunity.
 Merit pay must not cause an Employee's pay to exceed the maximum pay range for the grade.
 Therefore, Employees at the maximum pay range are eligible for a merit payment in lieu of a pay adjustment, leaving the Employee's base pay unchanged.
 Merit pay is not available to Employees with a "Does not meet performance standards" rating, or below.
-In such cases, the Employee is informed in writing, with a copy to the Town Manager, Human Resources Director and the Employee's file, detailing the: 1. reason(s) for the merit pay denial 2. area(s) for performance improvement area(s) for performance improvement follow-up date to further evaluate performance failure to improve performance could result in employment termination Employees denied a merit increase have a right of appeal to the Town Manager.
+In such cases, the Employee is informed in writing, with a copy to the Town Manager, Human Resources Director and the Employee's file, detailing the: 1. reason(s) for the merit pay denial 2. area(s) for performance improvement 3. follow-up date to further evaluate performance 4. failure to improve performance could result in employment termination Employees denied a merit increase have a right of appeal to the Town Manager.
 The Town Manager shall confer with the Employee, Supervisor, Department Head and Human Resources in determining the merits of the appeal